 First and foremost, you will have to remove the funds from the Roth IRA.
 You have three options.

 2. Excess Contribution – This option can be used either before or after the October 15th date.
-If it is before October 15th of the year after either the year of the conversion or the year for which the contribution is made, then again a net amount must be withdrawn.
+If it is before October 15th of the year after the year for which the contribution is made, then again a net amount must be withdrawn.
 The IRA custodian should be told this is a withdrawal of an excess contribution.
 The funds will go into your pocket and will no longer be in an IRA.
-Any earnings that are withdrawn will be taxable for the year of the contribution/conversion, not the year they are withdrawn.
+Any earnings that are withdrawn will be taxable for the year of the contribution, not the year they are withdrawn.

 3. Carry Forward – You can carry forward the excess amount and use it up in subsequent years as contributions for those years.
 This is generally only a good idea for contributions when you are fairly certain that you will be eligible to make a contribution in the next year.
 You will still owe the 6% excess contribution penalty for each year that you have excess funds in the account.